shawnmckinney/LdapEntityManager/PROPOSAL.md

 type: rockstar
 ```

-- The left side contains the logical attr name and the right side has the value.
+- The left side contains the logical attr name and the right side is the attr value.
-- The object_class attr may be loaded with multiple values.
+- In this example, the object_class, phones and emails attrs may be loaded with multiple values.
 - Lists composed of multiple attrs are a special case and must follow mapping rule.
 e.g. model:
 ```